J. L. Pilcher

 John Leonard Pilcher (August 27, 1898 – August 20, 1981) was a U.S. Representative from Georgia.

 Born on a farm near Meigs, Georgia, Pilcher attended public schools in the area.

-He engaged in agricultural pursuits for thirty-five years and operated a general mercantile business, fertilizer manufacturing plant, syrup canning plant, several warehouses, and a cotton gin.

-Pilcher served as mayor and councilman of Meigs, Georgia and member of the board of education as well as county commissioner.

-He served as member of the State house of representatives.

-Pilcher served as member of the State senate from 1940 to 1944 and was a State purchasing agent in 1948 and 1949.

-He served as a delegate at each State and National Democratic Convention for thirty years.
+He engaged in agricultural pursuits for thirty-five years and operated a general mercantile business, a fertilizer manufacturing plant, a syrup canning plant, several warehouses, and a cotton gin.
+Pilcher served as mayor and councilman of Meigs, Georgia, and member of the board of education as well as county commissioner.
+He served as a member of the State House of Representatives.
+Pilcher served as a member of the State Senate from 1940 to 1944 and was a State purchasing agent in 1948 and 1949.
+He served as a delegate at each state and national Democratic Convention for thirty years.

 Pilcher was elected as a Democrat to the Eighty-third Congress to fill the vacancy caused by the death of E. E. Cox.
 He was reelected to the Eighty-fourth and the four succeeding Congresses and served from February 4, 1953, to January 3, 1965.

 A staunch segregationist, in 1956, Pilcher signed "The Southern Manifesto."

+During his Congressional career, Pilcher had a mainly liberal voting record.

 He was not a candidate for renomination in 1964 to the Eighty-ninth Congress.
 Resided in Meigs, Georgia, where he died August 20, 1981.
 He was interred in Meigs Sunset Cemetery.